Overview

 - C#:

-DocumentSentiment sentimentAnalysis = aiClient.AnalyzeSentiment(text); Console.WriteLine($"\nSentiment: {sentimentAnalysis.Sentiment}");
+DocumentSentiment sentimentAnalysis = aiClient.AnalyzeSentiment(text); Console.WriteLine($"\nSentiment: {sentimentAnalysis.Sentiment}"); - Python:

 sentimentAnalysis = ai_client.analyze_sentiment(documents=[text])[0] print("\nSentiment: {}".format(sentimentAnalysis.sentiment))